-Under the new wildlife import arrangements, individuals may apply to amend the list of species that can be imported into Tasmania under the
+Under Tasmanian wildlife import arrangements individuals may apply to amend the list of species that can be imported into Tasmania under the Nature Conservation Act 2002.

 - A png file of the CLIMATCH output showing climate match to Australia

 Applications that do not contain this required information will be refused.